Gridlock Guy: Posture and settings are key to driving comfort and safety

 And, Dr. Mathers says, seat belts should not be so tight and high as to impinge the neck.
 The shoulder belt should go across the chest and the lap belt across the upper thighs.
 This is very important and a driver should raise or lower the seat to fit themselves into the belts correctly.

 Occupational maneuvers in the driver’s seat can pile up into future pains.
-But being part of a pile-up in any moment can cause instant agony.
+But being part of a pile up in any moment can cause instant agony.
 AAA recommends drivers and passengers sit at least 10 inches back from the steering wheel and dashboard, to decrease injuries from airbags.
-They also agree with Mathers in the positioning with the wheels and pedals, adding that handling these properly decreases physical fatigue and increases precision in both steering and pedaling.
-Acuity is key when split-second decisions can determine life and death.
+They also agree with Dr. Mathers in the positioning with the wheels and pedals, adding that handling these properly decreases physical fatigue and increases precision in both steering and pedaling.
+Acuity is key when split second decisions can determine life and death.

 All of these adjustments also decrease the risk of injuries in a wreck.
 Wearing seat belts properly keeps people squarely in place and slows a body’s deceleration during a front-end crash.
 This increases the rate of survival in a crash by 25% and decreases the injury risk by 50%, AAA says.